Abbotsford Foreclosure Litigation Lawyers

 The goal of foreclosure is to allow the lender to recover the debt, while also giving the borrower an opportunity to repay the loan or negotiate a resolution before the property is sold.
 Foreclosure in BC is handled through the Supreme Court, and unlike power of sale processes used in some other provinces, it involves court oversight at each stage to ensure fairness and legal compliance.

-How Are Foreclosure Proceedings Initiated in BC?
+How Are Foreclosure Proceedings Started in Abbotsford, BC?

 • Missed mortgage payments